hlkong/MOM6_shoebox/README.md

 Start at the [MOM6-examples wiki](https://github.com/NOAA-GFDL/MOM6-examples/wiki) which has installation instructions.

-For the specific installation instructions that are suitable to [Midway](https://rcc.uchicago.edu/docs/using-midway/index.html) super computing center at the University of Chicago, refer to [hlkong/MOM6-FMS-SIS2/wiki](https://github.com/hlkong/MOM6-FMS-SIS2/wiki).
+For more specific installation instructions that are suitable to [Midway](https://rcc.uchicago.edu/docs/using-midway/index.html) super computing center at the University of Chicago, refer to [hlkong/MOM6-FMS-SIS2/wiki](https://github.com/hlkong/MOM6-FMS-SIS2/wiki).

 [Source code documentation](http://mom6.readthedocs.io/) is hosted on read the docs.